AyanoNK/ayano.dev/docs/elevator_pitch.md

 I hold a degree in Software Engineering and I'm an AWS Certified Developer Associate.
 I'm trilingual — native in both English and Spanish, and professionally proficient in Japanese — which has allowed me to collaborate effectively with international teams across the Americas and Asia.

-With over five years of experience in full-stack development and cloud architecture, I've recently specialized in Artificial Intelligence — building AI-driven products and features using the latest in Generative AI and Large Language Models.
+With over six years of experience in full-stack development and cloud architecture, I've recently specialized in Artificial Intelligence — building AI-driven products and features using the latest in Generative AI and Large Language Models.

 Here's what that looks like in practice.
 For an Amazon Web Services client, I built and deployed AI Agents that extract data from PDF scans to interpret, analyze, and predict oil and gas production — reaching 70% accuracy on tested cases.
 I led a six-person team to build a greenfield AI chatbot that was featured at CES 2025.
 I also designed a company-wide MCP server template that is now adopted as the standard across all engineering teams, cutting setup time for every new MCP server.